reuters-graphics/svelte-scroller/README.md

 ## Create your custom scroller component
-Create a svelte component file in your project's js folder with the file extension ".svelte" and copy the example below into it.
+Create a svelte component file in your project's js folder with the file extension `.svelte` and copy the example below into it.

 ```html
 <script>